Ximi1970/systray-x/README.md

 make OPTIONS="DEFINES+=NO_KDE_INTEGRATION"
 ```

-Install and run SysTray-X from the build directory in the repository:
+Install and use SysTray-X from the build directory in the repository:
 ```bash
 mkdir -p ~/.mozilla/native-messaging-hosts
 cp -f app/config/linux/SysTray_X.json ~/.mozilla/native-messaging-hosts/